Table of Contents generated with DocToc

 When the flag OpenStackCluster.spec.managedSecurityGroups.allowAllInClusterTraffic is set to true, the rules for the managed security groups permit all traffic between cluster nodes on all ports and protocols (API server and node port traffic is still permitted from anywhere, as with the default rules).

 We can add security group rules that authorize traffic from all nodes via allNodesSecurityGroupRules.
 It takes a list of security groups rules that should be applied to selected nodes.
 The following rule fields are mutually exclusive: remoteManagedGroups, remoteGroupID and remoteIPPrefix.
+If none of these fields are set, the rule will have a remote IP prefix of 0.0.0.0/0 per Neutron default.

 Valid values for remoteManagedGroups are controlplane, worker and bastion.